 Next you will need to unlock your domain name.
 This will enable you to make changes to the domain name and allow you to move it to a new registrar.
 Normally, domain names are locked by default to prevent unwanted, unauthorized or even accidental changes to a domain name.

-4 – Request an authorization code
+3 – Request an authorization code

 All registrar must provide you with this code within 5 days.
-Some will email you the authorization code, others will allow you to generate it yourself.
-You will need this code to move your domain name from one registrar to another.
+Some will email you the authorization code, others will allow you to generate it yourself like GoDaddy.

 5 – Log into your new domain registrar and initiate the transfer

 You’ll need to create a new account with your future domain name registrar.
 For example, if you’re wanting to move to Namecheap go ahead and create a Namecheap account.
 Then, find a page where you can transfer domains.
-There you will need to enter the domain name information including the EPP code you requested.
+There you will need to enter the domain name you want to move and the authorization code.

 This fee is the fee to transfer, it’s not a renewal fee.

 6 – Wait for the transfer to complete